-: HISTORY OF CZECN(OSIOVAK) RAGIO 1923 18.
-5. - PRAGUE - start of regular broadcasting from the tent at Kbely (Czech Republic the second country after Britain to broadcast regularly in Europe) 1924 1.
-8. - first sports broadcast (boxing from Letná) ., 1.
-9. - BRNO - start of studio broadcasting 1925 21.
-2. - first Czech broadcasting station starts operating in Prague - Staré Strašnice : 12.
-2. first live opera broadcast (Národní divadlo, Prague - Smetana's "The Two Widows") : 28.
-10. - first live broadcast of presidential address 1926 - Agricultural Radio begins regular broadcasting - first specialized radio broadcast in Europe 1.
-4. - time signal introduced : 1.
+: History of Czech(oslovak) Radio 1923 18.
+5. - PRAGUE - start of regular broadcasting from a tent at Kbely (Czechoslovakia the second country after Britain to broadcast regularly in Europe) 1924 1.
+8. - first sports broadcast (boxing from Letná) 1.
+9. - BRNO - start of studio broadcasting 1925 12.
+2. - first live opera broadcast (Národní divadlo, Prague - Smetana's "The Two Widows") 28.
+1. - first Czech broadcasting station starts operating in Prague - Staré Strašnice : 28.
+10. - first live broadcast of presidential address 1926 - Agricultural Radio begins regular broadcasting - first specialized radio broadcast in Europe 1927 1.
+4. - time signal introduced 1.
 10. - Foundation of Prague Radio Symphony Orchestra 23.
-10. - BRATISLAVA - start of studio broadcasting 1928 - first international opera broadcast (Opera Comique in Paris - "The Bartered Bride") 1929 - MORAVSKÁ OSTRAVA - start of studio broadcasting 1930 - first transoceanic broadcast from New York 1932 Oct. - first broadcast from wax cylinder recording 1933 - Ceremonial opening of the new Czechoslovak Radio building in Fochova třída (now Vinohradská 12 in Prague Vinohrady), in which the institution still has its headquarters today 1935 - foundation of the Czech Radio Disman Children's Ensemble 1936 31.
-8. - RADIO PRAHA begins broadcasting abroad 1945 5.
-5. - Prague Uprising begins with radio appeal for help May - second station of Czechoslovak Radio begins broadcasting - PRAHA II => Československo => : Hvězda (after 1968) => Československo (after 1989) => ČRo 1 - RADIOŽURNÁL (1993) : end of PLZEŇ and ČESKÉ BUDĚJOVICE - start of studio broadcasting : year HRADEC KRÁLOVÉ and ÚSTÍ n/L - start of studio broadcasting 1953 - start of TV broadcasting (TV part of radio until 1957) 1954 - introduction of radio by wire 1958 - first VHF transmitter begins transmitting on Petřín in Prague 1963 - first stereo broadcast (jointly by Praha station and TV) 1964 - Regional station for Prague and C. Bohemia (after 91 REGINA PRAHA) begins broadcasting Dec.
-Station for demanding listeners begins broadcasting on VHF - ČESKOSLOVENSKO II : =>VLTAVA (after 1968) 1966 - foundation of international competition for young musicians "Concertino Praga" 1968 active participation of radio in the political changes in society (direct transmissions from public meetings, discussion programs) : Aug. - fighting at the radio (15 dead) 1976 - - foundation of festival of original radio production "Prix Bohemia Radio" · :
+10. - BRATISLAVA - start of studio broadcasting 1928 26.
+10. - first international opera broadcast (Opera Comique in Paris - "The Bartered Bride") 1929 1.
+7. - MORAVSKÁ OSTRAVA - start of studio broadcasting 1930 8.
+9. - first transoceanic broadcast from New York 9.
+10 first broadcast from wax cylinder recording 1932 10.
+12. - Ceremonial opening of the new Czechoslovak Radio building in Fochova třída (now Vinohradská 12 in Prague Vinohrady), in which the institution still has its headquarters today 1935 foundation of the Disman Children's Radio Ensemble 1936 31.
+8. RADIO PRAHA begins broadcasting abroad 1945 5.
+5. - Prague Uprising begins with radio appeal for help May second station of Czechoslovak Radio begins broadcasting - PRAHA II > Československo > Hvězda (after 1968) > Československo (after 1989) > ČRo 1 - RADIOŽURNÁL (1993) ; end of - PLZEŇ and ČESKÉ BUDĚJOVICE - start of studio broadcasting year HRADEC KRÁLOVÉ and ÚSTÍ n/L - start of studio broadcasting 1953 - start of TV broadcasting (TV part of radio until 1957) 1954 - introduction of radio by wire 1958 - first VHF transmitter begins transmitting on Petřín in Prague 1964 1.
+3. - first stereo broadcast (jointly by Praha station and TV) - Regional station for Prague and C. Bohemia (after 91 REGINA PRAHA) begins broadcasting Dec.
+Station for demanding listeners begins broadcasting on VHF - ČESKOSLOVENSKO II 10// >VLTAVA (after 1968) 1966 - foundation of international competition for young musicians "Concertino Praga" 1968 - active participation of radio in the political changes in society (direct transmissions from 21.
+8. public meetings, discussion programs) 1074 41.0. fighting at the radio (15 dead) foundation of festival of original radio production "Prix Bohemia Radio" 1976 - Touridation of testival of original radio production.
+Phy Botterna Radio :

-History of Czach (nelovak) Radio
+History of Czoch (colovek) Redia